gaehlerm/SoftwareEngineering/README.md

 // figure out what else to write.
 Maybe add some examples.

+## Copilot

+// Is there some way to refactor code towards the SRP using Copilot?

 ## Exercises

 Make an example where the SRP is violated and the code should be refactored.